 Before The Massage

-If you are scheduling your first appointment with Good Medicine Massage, please do one of the following:
+For your first appointment with Good Medicine Massage, please either:

 The intake form will help inform the therapist of any conditions or medications that might be affected by your bodywork.